Morebec/OrkestraMono/README.md

 ## Monorepo
 The current repository is maintained as a Monorepo, all issues and pull requests for any of the components should be done in this repository.
 Internally whenever a new release is made it is propagated to the standalone repositories of the different components.
+For more information please read the [Contribution Guide](./docs/ContributionGuide.md).

 ## Getting Started
 To get started, please read the following [page]() from the documentation.